Def Leppard’s High ‘n’ Dry album was released in the U.S. on January 11, 1981. (The UK release date was January 6

 Def Leppard High ‘n’ Dry

 If debut album On Through The Night planted the proverbial seeds of the band’s impressive, budding talents, High ‘n’ Dry saw those seeds break ground and begin to bloom, showcasing what Def Leppard was capable of while taking their musical abilities to a whole other level.

 High ‘n’ Dry: A New High

 High ‘n’ Dry exhibited a more finely crafted version of the band compared to On Through The Night.

 Whereas On Through The Night introduced Def Leppard’s capacity to rock hard, High ‘n’ Dry confirmed it wasn’t a fluke and accomplished the feat on a much grander scale: bigger production, bigger sound, more ambition, more energy, and a lot more confidence.

 Mutt Lange brought out the best in the band as only he could: Joe Elliott’s thick vocals were unquestionably more powerful than ever before, guitar parts were tighter, and the bass and drums were way more prominent in keeping the tempo.

 The album’s overall production sustained a hard edge throughout, and while slicker than On Through The Night, it still sounded much less polished and multi-layered compared to the band’s future albums.

 And it worked out beautifully.

 High ‘n’ Dry engulfed listeners with its brand of hard rock mixed with just the right amount of melody to hook listeners.

 A Seventh Band Member?

 It’s been said many times over the years that producer Mutt Lange is Def Leppard’s unofficial sixth band member.
 Another Def Leppard hyperbole: High ‘n’ Dry featured a seventh member…in the form of guitars.

 The album showcased Def Leppard’s guitar sound in songs unlike any of the band’s other albums, courtesy of the masterful dual assault from Steve Clark and Pete Willis.

-Revisit the High ‘n’ Dry album and pay extra attention to the guitar parts throughout all the songs — not just the guitar solos (or “Switch 625”); listen how the guitars actually complement and interact with Joe Elliott’s vocals; they are so prevalent and practically have a voice of their own.
+Revisit the High ‘n’ Dry album and pay extra attention to the guitar parts throughout all the songs — not just the guitar solos (or “Switch 625”); listen to how the guitars actually complement and interact with Joe Elliott’s vocals; they are so prevalent and practically have a voice of their own.